Desperate Housewife

 • Home & GardenInteresting

 The colored lining of leather gloves can fade over time and stain your hands.
-We recommend sprinkling a bit of talcum powder inside, rubbing it in, and then shaking out…
+Sprinkle a bit of talcum powder inside, rub it in, then shake out the excess.
+If…

 • Interesting